laserpants/trombone/docs/basic-configuration.rst

 Unix signal handlers
 --------------------

 Trombone responds to ``SIGHUP`` by restarting the service after reloading all configuration data.
-The ``SIGTERM`` handler shuts down the server after completion of all pending requests.
+The ``SIGTERM`` handler completes all pending requests and thereafter shuts down the server.

 Example
 *******